Zulu Beadwork Jewellery: Discover the Cultural Beauty and Meaning of Beaded Art

 Conclusion

-Zulu beadwork jewellery represents more than decorative craftsmanship.
-It is a cultural language that communicates identity, relationships, and traditional knowledge within Zulu communities.
+Zulu beadwork jewellery represents more than decorative art.
+It functions as a cultural language that communicates identity, relationships, and traditional knowledge.